7 Tips for Starting a Business on a Low Budget

 Offer Useful Online Content

 A website that your customers cannot find will not help you.
 Your clients expect to see your site somewhere on the first page of search engines.
 The only way to do this is by using relevant keywords and regular new content with in and outbound site links – consider focusing on video, sound, layout, and usability.
+It’s smart to designate part of your budget to SEO consulting services.

 Budget for Marketing